Tsunami014/paramath/paramath_docs.md

 ---

-## intermediates and code blocks
+## Intermediates and Code Blocks

-### intermediate assignments
+### Intermediate Assignments

-instead of nested parentheses hell, you can break expressions into named parts:
+Instead of nested parentheses hell, you can break expressions into named parts:

 ```scheme
 //display